Willnoble83/willnoble83.github.io/_projects/Colony.md

 Colony is currently being developed by me alone inside of Unreal Engine 4 primarily in C++.
 The sourcecode is publicly available to be viewed here: https://github.com/Willnoble83/Colony

-The game is currently in very early development and in the future progress pictures and videos will be shared on my blog and also on my twitter ( https://twitter.com/WillNobleDev ) and linkedin ( https://www.linkedin.com/in/william-noble-2a9321202/ )
+The game is currently in very early development and in the future progress pictures and videos will be shared on my twitter ( https://twitter.com/WillNobleDev ) and linkedin ( https://www.linkedin.com/in/william-noble-2a9321202/ ).
+This page will also be updated with any major updates.

+# Media

+## First Development Update - Jobs and need system prototype complete as well as idle AI

+{% include youtubeplayer.html id="MoWg7ZWwgDo" %}